 To learn more about non-toxic houseplants for both cats and dogs, the ASPCA is an excellent resource.

 Pet Safe Plant Care

-Use a natural insecticide like Earth’s Ally Insect Control for a quick knockdown on soft-bodied insects.
-Formulated with rosemary, clove and peppermint oils, Earth's Ally is highly effective at treating pest problems and also safe for People, Pets & Planet.
+Use an essential oil insecticide like Earth’s Ally Insect Control for a quick knockdown on soft-bodied insects.
+Formulated with rosemary, clove and peppermint oils, Earth's Ally is highly effective at treating pest problems and also safe for People, Pets & Planet when used as directed.

 With these tips, you have the tools to create a leafy oasis while keeping your furry friends safe.
 We’d love to hear how Earth’s Ally is helping you grow healthy houseplants that are safe for cats and dogs.
 Share your pet photos and stay connected with the #EarthsAlly community on Facebook, Instagram and Twitter for access to our latest blog posts, giveaways and exclusive promotions.